arkeonetwork/arkeo/docs/testing/round1.md

     "failed to execute message; message index: 0: expires in 7 blocks: contract is already open"
     ```

     Open a Pay-As-You-Go contract.
-This example opens a subscription contract for 20 blocks at a rate of 20 arkeo, depositing 400 to cover the subscription cost.
+This example opens a pay-as-you-go contract for 20 blocks at a rate of 20 arkeo, depositing 400 to cover the duration.
       define vars:
     ```bash
     ark_contract_type=1